awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-baseline-console.md

 1. In the **Approval rules for Microsoft applications** section, use the fields to create one or more auto\-approval rules\.
    + **Product family**: The general Microsoft product family for which you want to specify a rule, such as Office or Exchange Server\.
-   + **Product**: The version of the application the approval rule applies to, such as Office 2016 or OfficeActive Directory Rights Management Services Client 2\.0 2016\.
+   + **Product**: The version of the application the approval rule applies to, such as Office 2016 or Active Directory Rights Management Services Client 2\.0 2016\.
 The default selection is All\.
    + **Classification**: The type of patches the approval rule applies to, such as `CriticalUpdates`\.
 The default selection is `All`\.
    + **Severity**: The severity value of patches the rule applies to, such as `Critical`\.
 The default selection is `All`\.
    + **Auto approval delay**: The number of days to wait after a patch is released before a patch is automatically approved\.
 You can enter any integer from zero \(0\) to 100\.